mattmohandiss/cube/dbg/ARCHITECTURE.md

 ### Event Integration
 The events component connects the debug module to the rest of the application:

-1. **Event Subscriptions**: Listening for important application events using the event system's subscription mechanism.
+1. **Categorized Event Subscriptions**: Listening for important application and debug events using the event system's categorized subscription mechanism.
 2. **Automatic Updates**: Refreshing debug values based on system changes, ensuring the display always shows current information.
 3. **Cross-Module Communication**: Capturing state from other modules without creating direct dependencies.